Kinley1212/DreamTrace/README.md

 The game is inspired by *Chinese Dreamcore*, a nostalgic aesthetic and emotional trend emerging among young people in China.

 With China’s rapid urban development, dramatic changes in cityscapes and lifestyles have created a strong sense of separation between past and present.
-As a result, nostalgia for the early 2000s—particularly around **2008**—has spread widely on the internet.
+As a result, nostalgia for the early 2000s—particularly around 2008 — has spread widely on the internet.
 This project responds to that cultural phenomenon by using interactive storytelling to revisit childhood memories while encouraging players to reflect on the present.

 ---

 ## My Role

-- Game Design
+- Game Design: Narrative Structure, Interaction Logic
-- Gameplay & Puzzle Design
+- Gameplay Mechanics: Puzzle Design, Mini Game Design
-- 2D/3D Asset Creation & Modeling
+- Visual Style: 2D/3D Asset Creation and Modeling
 - Partial Code Implementation

-I was responsible for shaping the core gameplay mechanics, narrative structure, visual style, and interaction logic.
 ---

 ## Game Description